Delni/mercury/README.md

 ```

 # Download
-Download for MacOS, Windows & Linux !
+Download for MacOS

+*Windows and Linux coming soon (as soon as they are tested)*
 *Not available at the moment.*

 # Contribute